stomita/salesforce-reactjs-spa-starter/README.md

 Because it includes source code transpilation in the build system, you can write the code in CoffeeScript, use some of ES6 JavaScript grammer, or of course vanilla JavaScript (ES5).

+As we support [react-templates](http://wix.github.io/react-templates/), you don't have to write ReactJS component markup in JSX within your source code.
+It can be separated to solo template file.

 ## Setup

 Make sure you are installing Node.js 0.10.x or later.